 Manning writes that the Idiots have received radio airplay in the United States, the United Kingdom, France, Japan, and even Indonesia.
 “Dangerous Idiots,” he says, “deserves to be heard by as many people as possible, so we’re promoting it everywhere we possibly can.”
 And Sarlo says he’s happy with Mostar’s help.
 “I really like the label and we’ve got a good contract.”

-In the meantime, Sarlo is practicing with new drummer, Leewood Thomas, after Gray and Bowling left to play in the band Glittercore.
+In the meantime, Sarlo is practicing with new drummer, Leewood Thomas, after Gray and Bowling left.
 Thomas “is an incredible drummer.
 His timing is flawless since he plays to a click.
 He’s made me a better guitar player,” Sarlo says.
 The search is on for a new bass player, and whoever gets the job will be in for a surprise.
 Sarlo has at least another album’s worth of material written.

 The guy just can’t quit.